 In order to ensure validity in this research, both content validity (expert opinion) and construct validity have been utilized.
 The significance criterion for factor loadings is set at 0.4 or higher.
 For Cronbach's alpha and composite reliability (CR), a value of at least 0.7 is considered acceptable, while for average variance extracted (AVE), values above 0.5 are deemed acceptable.
-The average variance extracted serves as a test for both convergent and divergent validity (Fornell & Larcker, 1981).
+The average variance extracted serves as a test for both convergent and divergent validity (Fornell and Larcker, 1981).
 Questions 36, 96, 45, 30, 31, and 97, which are related to the variable but do not contribute to its concept, have been removed to increase the average variance of the extracted variable of operational use.
 The fit of the measurement model after these adjustments is shown in Figure 2.

-Figure 2: Fit of measurement model and factor loadings
+Figure 2.
+The fit of the measurement model and factor loadings

-According to the results summarized in Figure 1, all factor loadings of observable variables are greater than 0.4, which is considered suitable for constructing the model.
+According to the results summarized in Figure 2, all factor loadings of observable variables are greater than 0.4, which is considered suitable for constructing the model.
 Additionally, the t-values of the indicators exceed 2.58.
 Analysis of the explained variance (R2) reveals that the variable of operational use accounts for 0.18 of the variance in the performance variable and 0.18 of the variance in the responsibility variable, serving as an estimate for the internal model.
-The values of the factor loadings and coefficient of determination can be found in Figure 1, so a separate table is not provided.
-Table 2 displays the factor loadings of the operational use variable, demonstrating the extent to which each dimension corresponds to our hidden variables.
+The values of the factor loadings and coefficient of determination can be found in Figure 2, so a separate table is not provided.
+Table (2) displays the factor loadings of the operational use variable, demonstrating the extent to which each dimension corresponds to our hidden variables.

-Table 2: Factor loadings of the operational use variable
+Table 2.
+Factor loadings of the operational use variable Classification Item number Dimension Factor loading Q37 Budget allocation 0.710